-With rates that are considerably lower than most Waterfront hotels—as low as $119 in the off season—this hotel with an understated charm is an exceptional value.
-Unlike its hip sister property The Charlesmark, the Harborside is anchored throughout by a modern maritime theme that includes a generous use of teak and classic maps of the Boston waterfront.
-Many of the snug rooms have windows overlooking an interior atrium, which extends eight stories up to the roof.
-Some rooms and common spaces have exposed brick.
-Amenities include flat-screen TVs, surround-sound stereo, and complimentary Wi-Fi.
+With rates that are considerably lower than most Waterfront hotels—as low as $119 in the off season—this hotel with an understated charm is a great value.
+Unlike its Back Bay sister property The Charlesmark, the Harborside is anchored throughout by a modern maritime theme that includes a generous use of teak and classic maps of the Boston waterfront, making you feel like you're aboard a cruise ship.
 Faneuil Hall, Quincy Market, and the North End are all short walks away.

 YOU SHOULD KNOW The area can get a bit rowdy with bar-hoppers come nighttime.